giantswarm/schema/README.md

 Each schema is versioned individually.
 Each scchema file carries its own [semver 2.0.0](https://semver.org/spec/v2.0.0.html) version number in the file name.

 Historic versions are kept in the repository default branch, unless we have a good reason to delete a version/file.

+Changes between versions are tracked in the [changelog](CHANGELOG.md).